tiero/taproot-descriptor/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.git s
+Please feel free to submit a Pull Request.

 ## License